abrasive/shairport/CONTRIBUTING.md

 In general, a log verbosity of 2 is adequate (`-vv`, or the relevant entry in the configuration file), and it's usually helpful if statistics have been enabled (`--statistics` on the command line, or the relevant entry in the configuration file).

-If you are pasting in code or a log file, format it as code by preceding it and follow it with a line containg just three backquotes:
+If you are pasting in code or a log file, format it as code by preceding it and following it with a line containing exactly three backquotes and nothing else ([see here](https://guides.github.com/features/mastering-markdown/) for more on formatting):

 \`\`\`
 ```